bll123/libmp4tag/README.txt

 libmp4tag

+Contents:
+  About
+  Notes
+  Using the mp4tagcli executable

+About

   libmp4tag is a library to read and write MP4 tags.

   The goal is to have a library where all tags can be accessed and